November 5th, 2012 Headsman

 Teddy did not hesitate to let the law take its course; he denied clemency, for instance, in the first fairly legal hanging in Alaska and the case of two Philippines War deserters.
 But closer to home, all Roosevelt’s bluster — “whoever in any part of our country has ever taken part in lawlessly putting to death a criminal by the dreadful torture of fire,” Roosevelt said, “must forever after have the awful spectacle of his own handiwork seared into his brain and soul.
 He can never again be the same man” — was useless against the burgeoning of lynch law.
 Lynchings increased every year of Roosevelt’s tenure and white southern congressmen blocked any federal response.
 The NAACP was founded days before T.R. left office.

 William Howard Taft used the Nicaraguan government’s execution of two American terrorists as an excuse to invade.
 After losing the 1912 election, Taft was appointed to the U.S. Supreme Court where he pushed the judicial reorganization that still structures the high court’s handling (and usual rejection) of death penalty appeals.
-His great-grandson Bob Taft served as governor of Ohio during that state’s recent ramp-up of executions.
+(His great-grandson Bob Taft served as governor of Ohio during that state’s recent ramp-up of executions.)
+Before his own 1930 hanging, mass murderer Carl Panzram fantastically claimed to have burgled Justice Taft’s home in 1920 and committed 10 murders with Taft’s stolen gun.

 Woodrow Wilson invaded Haiti after a political execution, but he kept the U.S. out of World War I until he didn’t.
 Wilson presided over the nadir of race relations … which is why an Oklahoma white supremacist named his son for Woodrow and gave the future folk troubadour Woodie Guthrie a lynching in the family to live down.